Mohammadloni/Deep-PxAF/README.md

-# Deep-PxAF: Accurate Detection of Paroxysmal Atrial Fibrillation with Certified-GAN and Neural Architecture Search
+# Deep-PxAF: Accurate Detection of Paroxysmal Atrial Fibrillation with Certified-GAN and Neural Architecture Search (Nature Scientific Reports)

 This paper presents the results of a novel machine learning method for detecting Paroxysmal Atrial Fibrillation (Deep-PxAF), a pathological characteristic of Electrocardiogram (ECG) that can lead